 Vintage clothes and writing are, however, my two true passions, well, on top of travelling and interiors that is.
 I’ve been collecting vintage clothing since age 14 and have always been enamoured with the individual, empowering and gorgeous outfits one can create when wearing vintage.
 Since moving to Melbourne I realised that despite the appetite for vintage clothing here, there wasn’t really my ideal vintage shop around.
 I wanted a vintage store that was highly-curated, glamorous & feminine, and which offered proper vintage clothes, not just resale, all from a brand that was fresh and ready to cater to stylish millennial women.
 And thus Chez Charlotte was born.

-Beyond my vintage business I write relatively regularly on my blog and am now working on my first book, all about my tales of sourcing vintage clothing, and the colourful characters whom I’ve met along the way.
-I also plan to soon launch my debut podcast, Blonde not Beige, where I’ll be discussing vintage, design, design history and loads of other fabulous stuff which I’m yet to think of.
+Beyond my vintage business I write regularly on my blog and am now working on my first book, Blonde not Beige, where I share tales of my normal, extraordinary life.
+Soon I will also be debuting my podcast, also named Blonde not Beige, where I’ll be discussing the normal and extraordinary lives of other, true individuals.

-I am currently available for other projects in Melbourne and beyond.
+I am currently available for writing and broadcasting projects in Australia and beyond.
+Do get in touch if you would like to collaborate.